Seirdy/seirdy.one/content/posts/search-engines-with-own-indexes.md

 - [Infotiger](https://alpha.infotiger.com/): A small index that seems to find relevant results.
 It allows site submission for English and German pages.
 It also features a "similarity" search to query pages similar to a given link, with mixed results.
 - [Kozmonavt](https://kozmonavt.ml/): Has a small index of almost 5 million sites.
 If I want to find the website for a certain project, Kozmonavt works well (provided its index has crawled said website).
 It works poorly for learning things and finding general information.
 I cannot recommend it for anything serious since it lacks contact information, a privacy policy, or any other information about the org/people who made it.
 Discovered in the seirdy.one access logs.
 - [Burf.co](https://burf.co/): Very small index, but seems fine at ranking more relevant results higher.
 Allows site submission without any extra steps.
 - [Entfer](https://entfer.com/): a newcomer that lets registered users upvote/downvote search results to customize ranking.
-Doesn't offer much information on who made it.
+Doesn't offer much information about who made it.
 Its index is small, but it does seem to return results related to the query.
 - [Siik](https://siik.co/): Lacks contact info, and the ToS and Privacy Policy links are dead.
 Seems to have PHP errors in the backend for some of its instant-answer widgets.
 If you scroll past all that, it does have web results powered by what seems to be its own index.
 These results do tend to be somewhat relevant, but the index seems too small for more specific queries.
 - [ChatNoir](https://www.chatnoir.eu/): An experimental engine by researchers that uses the [Common Crawl](https://commoncrawl.org/) index.
 The engine is [open source](https://github.com/chatnoir-eu).
 See the [announcement](https://groups.google.com/g/common-crawl/c/3o2dOHpeRxo/m/H2Osqz9dAAAJ) on the Common Crawl mailing list (Google Groups).
 - [Secret Search Engine Labs](http://www.secretsearchenginelabs.com/): Very small index with very little SEO spam; it toes the line between a "search engine" and a "surf engine".
 It's best for reading about broad topics that would otherwise be dominated by SEO spam, thanks to its [CashRank algorithm](http://www.secretsearchenginelabs.com/tech/cashrank.php).
 Allows site submission.